 What are indirect taxes?

-They are taxes you pay on consumer goods and services that cause a price increment when you buy.
-While these taxes are generally standard, states with no income tax significantly depend on them for government revenue.
-As a result, the cost of living in states with no income taxes is usually high.
 For instance, Texas, the lone star state, has its residents pay a tax of 20 cents per gallon on fuel.
 Essentially, the manufacturer or producer already pays the tax to the government and builds in the tax into the commodity or service you buy.
-As a result, you indirectly pay taxes every time you buy a commodity.
+As a result, these taxes are paid directly by businesses but indirectly by you, every time you buy a commodity.

 Indirect taxes exist at any point along the supply chain of goods and services, from the producer to the retailer and final consumer.
 A typical example is a VAT where each level in the supply chain adds indirect taxes for the final consumer to pay at purchase time.